 A Drill Bit is a tool attached to the bottom of the drill string (assembly of drill pipe and tools) to excavate the earth's rock.
 Rotation of the drill string and weight provides power to the drill bit that crushes, scraps or grinds the rock at the bottom of the well as drilling progresses.
 Due to different formations, the drill bit must be changed after a period of time during which drilling operations must stop.

-Drill bits are of various size, ranging from 3.5 inches to 30 inches, with bigger sizes being extremely rare.
+Drill bits are of various sizes, ranging from 3.5 inches to 30 inches, with bigger sizes being extremely rare.
 Drill bits are broadly divided into the following categories.

 - DRILL BITS